10 Must-see Uganda Safari Animals. Your safari bucket list

 While Theories abound about Zebras and their stripes, and whether any two zebras can have the same exact stripes.

 Zebras live in small family groups but are social enough to mix with other antelope species as they feed – which also acts as protection against predators.
-Learn more about how zebras can be interesting in this article about zebra facts.

 8. Golden Monkey.

 Unlike mountain gorillas which can be seen in the two parks of Uganda (Bwindi and Mgahinga), Golden monkeys in Uganda are only in Mgahinga Gorilla National Park.
+They are very playful and always flying around the various branches – which puts on quite the show.

-9. Rothschild Giraffe.
+9. Rothschild Giraffes.

 A visit to Murchison Falls National Park means seeing the tall and calm giraffes.
 Rothschild giraffes can only be found in Kenya and Uganda – with Uganda having the biggest population.